Public Speaking Tips & Advice

 Note: It is not really about you.
 So stop thinking about you and how you feel, start thinking about the audience, be aware of them, not you.
 The majority of people fear public speaking and yet they can talk forever, if you let them in to a conversation.
 Flip your thinking and stop worrying.
 Just be yourself and say something that delivers relevant value to your audience.
 If you can deliver your message in 18 minutes, go for it.
 And enjoy!

-Cicero’s advice is still pertinent, if you want qualified advice and great pub.
+Cicero’s advice is still pertinent, if you want qualified advice from a great public speaker.

 Marcus Tullius Cicero (106-43) BC, the Roman statesman and orator, is still considered the father of persuasion and public speaking.